ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 ### what I Struggled with (11th-13 June):

 - I struggled with my function that returns reading lists, because it was calling the function immediately as my other function was reading the file.
-This caused the function to retrurn undefined but then return the actually return the reading list if you were to ente rthe same results again.
+This caused the function to retrurn undefined but then return the actually return the reading list if you were to ente rthe same results a second time.

 - I struggled with setting up Jest to work with ES6 modules.

 ### How I handled blockers (11th-13 June):